My Life Is Murder

-My Life Is Murder is an Australian and New Zealand murder mystery, crime comedy-drama television series, broadcast on Network 10 and TVNZ 1.
+My Life Is Murder is an Australian–New Zealand murder mystery crime comedy-drama television series, broadcast on Network 10 and TVNZ 1.
 The ten part series premiered on 17 July 2019, at 8:40 pm.
-In the United States, the series began streaming on Acorn TV on 5 August 2019 and in the United Kingdom, to Alibi on 24 September 2019.
+In the United States, the series began streaming on Acorn TV on 5 August 2019 and in the United Kingdom, on Alibi on 24 September 2019.

 By the end of October 2020, the series had been renewed for a second 10-episode season, with TVNZ, Network 10, Acorn and other networks signed on to broadcast.
 The second season premiered August 9, 2021 on TVNZ 1, and began streaming in North America on Acorn on August 30, 2021.
-In February 2022, the series was renewed for a third 10-episode season by Acorn.
+In February 2022, the series was renewed for a third 10-episode season by Acorn which was broadcast later that year.

+In December 2023, AMC Networks announced via a press release that there would be an eight-episode fourth season.

+In February 2025, an eight-episode fifth season was announced by AMC Networks.

 Synopsis

-My Life Is Murder follows the adventures of fearless private investigator Alexa Crowe, who solves the most baffling crimes as well as coping with the frustrations of everyday life.
+My Life Is Murder follows the adventures of fearless former detective, now PI, Alexa Crowe who assists DI Kieran Hussey (Season 1) and Detective Harry Henare (Season 2—) in solving a variety of complex homicides with the help of tech-savvy assistant Madison, convicted felon brother Will, and café owner and friend Reuben Wulf.